Plan for query pipelines

 To allow your ServiceNow end users to benefit from Coveo™ for ServiceNow, you must add Coveo for ServiceNow widgets to your ServiceNow instance.
 These widgets are meant to improve your end users’ journey by allowing them to search multiple sources of content through a single search box, providing them with the most relevant content, and proactively recommending items in which users with a similar profile and journey were interested.
 The next steps of this deployment guide cover the process of adding the Coveo for ServiceNow widgets to your instance.

-When an end user interacts with a Coveo for ServiceNow widget, this widget sends queries to your Coveo Cloud index, which then returns matching items to display in the widget (see Architecture).
+When an end user interacts with a Coveo for ServiceNow widget, this widget sends queries to your Coveo index, which then returns matching items to display in the widget (see Architecture).
 To reach the index, queries transit through a query pipeline.
-A query pipeline is a container filled with rules and often associated with Coveo Machine Learning (Coveo ML) models that either modify queries before they arrive to the index or apply to the results returned by the index before they’re displayed in your Coveo for ServiceNow widget (see What Is a Query Pipeline?).
+A query pipeline is a container filled with rules and often associated with Coveo Machine Learning (Coveo ML) models that either modify queries before they arrive to the index or apply to the results returned by the index before they’re displayed in your Coveo for ServiceNow widget (see What’s a query pipeline?).

 This article explains how you must plan your widget deployment with query pipelines in mind.